 Companies can produce high-impact webinars and online events using Webex and provide dynamic online courses with this Cisco product.
 Additionally, companies can use Webex to interact with colleagues, exchange documents and other information, and more.
 It may be modified to meet your firm’s specific requirements, and it can be completely included with mobile applications for the iPhone, iPad, Android, and BlackBerry.

 Blizz is a video conferencing software that facilitates communication between distributed teams using text, audio, and video.
 Indexed messaging, chat encryption, support for multiple monitors, and group work are just a few of the useful features.

 By using mirror screening, presenters may change the screen resolution, text size, and HD quality experience for their team members’ display screens during video conferences.
+This can also be used when you need to mirror youtube videos.
 It has a conference recording module, so users may record webinars and video sessions and save them for later use as learning resources.
 Another useful feature is that team members may easily communicate with one another via text messaging.